 A Focus on the Built World

 Lewis has collaborated with leading figures of the building industry.
-With eminent architect Philip Johnson, she wrote two books, multiple articles and produced a short film during twelve years of ongoing work.
-Lewis recorded extensively Johnson's memoirs and ideas on architecture, making her today the premier source for information on the late architect.
+With Philip Johnson, she wrote two books, multiple articles and produced a short film during over a decade of ongoing work.
+Lewis recorded extensively Johnson's memoirs and ideas on architecture, making her today a renowned source for information on the late architect.

 Johnson and Lewis co-authored pieces for magazines and exhibitions, including work for The New York Times Magazine, Details and the Venice Biennale.
 Following Johnson’s passing in 2005, Lewis curated a major museum exhibition on the architect and served as the Philip Johnson Scholar at the National Trust for Historic Preservation’s Glass House site.